 July 4th is coming up; I know I have that day off.
 For me, this means add in a paid time off workday, and boom, and we have a 5-day weekend.
 That’s long enough to make it out west or as far as South and Central America.
 Do not miss out on a long weekend to anywhere – you would be surprised what you can fit in.

 If you want to go even further, consider this.
 Flights to Europe are always overnight going.
 You could work all day Wednesday, hop on a plane to England that night, and be there Thursday morning.
 Flights back from Europe are still in the morning, and you will be back in the afternoon on your return day.

-Snowmobiling in Montana, where we only used four days of paid time off for a seven-night trip because we went over Presidents Day week.
+In Montana, snowmobiling only used four days of paid time off for a seven-night trip because we went over Presidents Day week.
 A free trip for us!
 Free flights on Southwest, and we used our timeshare for accommodations.

 2. Travel over Thanksgiving and Christmas, and I don’t mean in the States.

 The same concept as above is only using for longer trips.
 Where I work, we get 2.5 days off the week of Thanksgiving.
 Again, this means take 2.5 days paid time off days and boom, a whole week.
 Every single year we rotate Thanksgiving and Christmas and go away for two weeks, sometimes three.
 Think about it.
 It’s the perfect time to travel overseas.
 It’s not peak time for most destinations, and most American’s are traveling domestically to visit family.
 And, international flights are often cheaper over these holidays.

 Not only a standard part of our travel strategy, but it’s our favorite one because it’s enabled us to travel to some far-off locations that need more than a week, such as Asia and Australia.